 You get the idea (and the differences between group board and private board)!

 How to Find Group Boards on Pinterest

 There are four easy ways to find collaborative Pinterest boards.
 Below, you’ll find detailed instructions on each method!

 A Pinterest Board search is often the first place to start.
 It’s easy to do, if a little time-consuming.
 Here’s how:

 - Type a subject relevant to your Pinterest account into the Pinterest search bar

-- Refine search results by tapping “All pins” next to the search bar and selecting “Boards”
+- Refine search results by tapping the Filter button to the left and selecting “Boards”

 2. Check Out Your Competitors’ Pinterest Group Boards